-Cancer begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body.
+Cancer begins when healthy cells change and grow uncontrollably, forming a mass called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Approximately three-fourths of mesotheliomas begin in the lining surrounding the lungs, called pleural mesothelioma.
 While pleural mesothelioma does begin in the chest cavity, it does not start in the lungs, and it is often incorrectly grouped with lung cancer.

 There are three main types of mesothelioma: